 - 96. This part of the protocol should be read in conjunction with the Access to Information Rules in the Council's constitution.
 Councillors and co-opted members of the Council have the same rights as any other member of the public to information under the Freedom of Information Act 2000 and are subject to the same requirements and exemptions. - 97.
 As Councillors, they may request senior Officers to provide them with such information, explanation and advice as they may reasonably need to assist them to discharge their roles as Councillors.
 This is generally known as the "need to know" principle.
 This may range from general information about some aspect of the Council's services to specific information on behalf of a constituent.
 It is not, however, a licence to a "roving commission to go and examine the books or documents of a corporation".
 Where information is requested on behalf of a third party, it will only be provided if: - it is in the public domain, and - it is not barred by the Data Protection Act from being given. - 98.
 Every member of the Cabinet, an Overview and Scrutiny Committee, and/or any other committee or sub-committee has a right to inspect documents about the business of that Overview and Scrutiny Committee, other committee or sub-committee or the Cabinet. - 99.
 A Councillor who is not a member of the Overview and Scrutiny Committee, other committee or sub-committee, or the Cabinet may have access to any document about the business of those committees, except certain categories of exempt or Part II information. - 100.
 Disputes as to the validity of a Councillor's request to see a document on a need to know basis will be determined by the Monitoring Officer/ Chief Legal Officer.
-Officers should seek his/her advice if in any doubt about the reasonableness of a Councillor's request. - 101.
+Officers should seek their advice if in any doubt about the reasonableness of a Councillor's request. - 101.
 A Councillor should obtain advice from the Monitoring Officer/Chief Legal Officer in circumstances where he/she wishes to have access to documents or information: - where to do so is likely to be in breach of the Data Protection Act, or - where the subject matter is one in which he/she has a personal or prejudicial interest as defined in the Councillors and co-opted members' code of conduct. - 102.
 Information given to a Councillor or co-opted member must only be used for the purpose for which it was requested. - 103.
 It is an accepted convention that a member of one party group will not have a need to know and therefore a right to inspect a document which forms part of the internal workings of another party group. - 104.
 Councillors, co-opted members and Officers must not disclose information given to them in confidence without the consent of a person authorised to give it, or unless required by law to do so.
-This does not, however, in general prevent an Officer disclosing such information to his or her line manager.
+This does not, however, in general prevent an Officer disclosing such information to his or her line manager. - 105.
+When requested to do so, Officers will keep confidential from other Councillors and coopted members, advice requested by a Councillors and co-opted member. - 106.
+Councillors and co-opted members and Officers must not prevent another person from gaining access to information to which that person is entitled by law.